our board of directors

 Tim Roper, Vice President, recently retired after more than a dozen years in the solar industry, where he was instrumental in developing the market for residential solar in New England and New York state.
 Tim serves on the Chester, VT Planning Commission.
 He has owned or been a principal partner in several small businesses over the years and is currently the owner of an all organic and solar powered lawn and garden care company which utilizes all electric, commercial grade equipment that he recharges from his home solar system.
 Tim is passionate about working to mitigate climate change as well as working to protect the diversity of life within our local environment and believes that educating folks regarding the benefits of caring for the natural systems making up each person's piece of the landscape is crucially important to the health of our planet.
 Tim has lived and raised his family in Chester, VT for nearly 30 years.

 Robert Nied, Acting Treasurer, is a musician and poet and has been a community, environmental and social justice activist for more than 40 years.
 He retired from his roles as the Director of Cyber- Security for Verizon, the CEO of the Robert Nied Consultancy Group, and the Town Administrator of Londonderry, VT.
-He also served as advisor and contributing writer to the American Bar Association, Section on Science and Technology.
+He also served as an advisor and contributing writer for the American Bar Association, Section on Science and Technology.
 Robert is a organic gardener and greenhouse grower and works as a gardener and garden designer for private clients.
-Robert served as Executive Director for the Center for Sustainable Rural Communities and a guest lecturer at the State University of New York, Cobleskill, Environmental Science Department, where he presented programs on the environmental impacts of fossil fuels.
-Robert is also the Chair of the Board of Trustees of the Whiting Library and lives in Chester, VT in a solar powered house, with his wife, a writer and blogger, and his son, a musician and artist.
+Robert served as Executive Director for the Center for Sustainable Rural Communities and a guest lecturer at the State University of New York, Cobleskill, NY Environmental Science Department, where he presented programs on the environmental impacts of fossil fuels.
+Robert is also the Chair of the Board of Trustees of the Whiting Library and lives in Chester, VT in a solar powered house, with his wife, a wellness specialist, writer and blogger.